rsaavedraf/checkmate-in-x/README.md

 one.
 Iterative still slightly slower (5-7% more time), but now in the same ballpark as the recursive.

+## Update 2023-01-17
+v.1.4.1 When using the -a (all) option, the program now will detect if there are any mate-in-X solutions with X smaller than the specified number of max moves to search solutions for.
+This is useful when for example trying to find all mate-in-3 solutions for a given board (options -a -m3) not knowing there are in fact valid mate-in-2 solutions for it.

 ## Next tasks:
 - Implement a single threaded Rust version
 - Implement a multithreaded Rust version